-In March 2020, when the pandemic restrictions prevented the collection of alms food, a tiny house was purchased and installed on private land, twelve kilometres from Nelson, to serve as his kuti.
+When the pandemic restrictions prevented the collection of alms food, a tiny house was purchased and installed on private land, twelve kilometres from Nelson, to serve as his kuti.
 There, Bhante was free to practice and study unencumbered amidst those agitated times.
 This tiny oasis of Dhamma in western Canada is now named the Heartwood Hermitage, and the HeartDhamma website was established to act as anchor for his teachings, translations, books, and for further developments.
 Since then, Bhante has taught many meditation retreats in the Kootenay area.

 Thoughtfully teaching from his own sutta translations of the original discourses of the Buddha, Bhante also published Dhamma books on meditation and mental development.
 Bhante Ānanda has also been requested to offer weekly Zoom talks, and regular Sunday gatherings at the Hermitage, an opportunity, for those who are interested, to listen to the Dhamma, meditate and practice generosity by offering alms and support.

 At present, a retreat center and hermitage is on the slow bloom in the Kootenays, in accordance with the earliest teachings of the Buddha, and boundless love meditation in the spirit of Bhante Vimalaramsi’s tradition (TWIM).
 Currently situated on private land, the Heartwood Hermitage is not ideally placed for expansion.
 When a new location is found for a community-owned monastery and retreat center, the kuti will be relocated.